16 February 2026

 🔸 Audit the Gap: Periodically compare your paper results with your live results to see where the “leakage” is occurring.

 The journey from learning what is paper trading in stock market to executing a high-frequency AI strategy is a marathon, not a sprint.
 Paper trading remains an essential, risk-free laboratory for innovation, while live trading is the ultimate test of a strategy’s viability.
-By leveraging AI to bridge the emotional gap and accounting for the technical realities of the live market, traders today can navigate the complexities of the financial world with unprecedented precision.
+Technology and simulation tools can support learning and strategy evaluation, but they do not eliminate market risk or guarantee trading success.

 Do You Find This Interesting?